Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Health Savings Account (HSA)

-Health Savings Accounts (HRA) allow you to set aside money on a pre-tax basis to pay for qualified medical expenses if you have a high deductible health insurance plan.
+Health Savings Accounts (HSA) allow you to set aside money on a pre-tax basis to pay for qualified medical expenses if you have a high deductible health insurance plan.

 High Deductible Health Plan (HDDP)

-A High Deductible Health Plan (HDHP) is plan that requires higher deductibles than other plans.
-These can be combined with a health savings account or a health reimbursement arrangement to allow you to pay for qualified out-of-pocket medical expenses on a pre-tax basis.
+A High Deductible Health Plan (HDHP) is a plan that requires higher deductibles than other plans.
+These can be combined with a health savings account or a health reimbursement account/arrangement to allow you to pay for qualified out-of-pocket medical expenses on a pre-tax basis.

 In-Network Coverage

-Your insurance company has contracted with hospitals, providers and suppliers to provide services at a lower cost.
+Your insurance company has contracted with a network of hospitals, providers and suppliers to provide services at a lower cost.
 You can find out if a provider is in-network using the online provider directory or by contacting your insurance company.

 Medicaid